 Potential exhibitors for the Three Speckled Hens Antiques & Old Stuff Shows in Paso Robles, California, are chosen in part because of their merchandising abilities and the uniqueness of their goods.
 This show also changes the requirements based on customers' current desires.
 For instance, they found that people don't want as much painted furniture as they did in the past, so they're not accepting new dealers who solely focus on that style.

-The biannual Remnants of the Past Vintage Show in Pleasanton, California, has emerged as one of the leaders of the vintage show trend.
+The biannual Remnants of the Past Vintage Show in Costa Mesa, California, has emerged as one of the leaders of the vintage show trend.
 Shoppers flock from all over the country to attend.

 Some are even upping the foodie paradise factor by opening spin-off markets that feature just food-related vendors.
 Brooklyn Flea's Smorgasburg is a prime example.
-Selections frequently include fresh produce, gourmet ingredients, and prepared foods you can eat on the spot or take home for a later meal.
+Selections frequently include fresh produce, gourmet ingredients, and prepared foods you can eat on the spot or take it home for a later meal.

 Artisan markets are among the most exciting flea market trends of late.
 Typically more sophisticated than traditional craft shows, artisan markets feature original designs and handcrafted furnishings and apparel—in addition to fine arts of every imaginable medium.